AldoSuba/docs.buf.build/docs/bsr/overview.md

 $ npm install @buf/bufbuild_eliza.library_connect-web@latest
 ```

-For more information, see the [Remote Plugin Execution][remote-generation-overview-generated-sdks] documentation.
+For more information, see the [Generated SDKs][remote-generation-overview-generated-sdks] documentation.

-> See the [Usage](../bsr/usage.md#code-generation) section for a detailed example.
+---

 Although beyond the scope of this overview, we suggest taking a look at [managed mode](../generate/managed-mode.md) as it relates to code generation.
 Historically, *consumer concerns* are conflated with *producer concerns* due to hardcoding of language-specific options in Protobuf files, which in turn restricts their usefulness to consumers.
 Managed mode addresses existing limitations and offers a better separation of concerns.